 Any chest pain that your loved one experiences should be reported to a doctor as soon as possible.
 However, slight pressure in the chest that goes away soon after is usually normal in patients who have previously had a heart attack, so keep calm if he or she is feeling this slight pain or pressure.
 There is medication that can ease these symptoms and make your loved one more comfortable.

-Cardiac rehabilitation is different from regular heart attack aftercare, and according to the American Heart Association, the program has been effective in decreasing mortality rates, additional heart attacks and further surgeries in patients.
+According to the American Heart Association, the cardiac rehabilitation program has been effective in decreasing mortality rates, additional heart attacks and further surgeries in patients.
 During cardiac rehabilitation, patients work with a team of health professionals such as doctors, nurses, physiotherapists and nutritionists to develop individual recovery goals.
 These health professionals will also closely monitor aerobic and resistance exercises to determine a healthy level of long-term activity.